nicovigil1/TuneView/README.md

 ### Target Audience

-Any users of Spotify who want to explore music in a simple view and be able to view the lyrics.
+Any users of Spotify who want to explore music in a simple view and see interesting statistics about the music they listen.

 ### Integrations